rodneyshupe/Cookbook/Recipes/Sauces/MayoYogurtSauce.rst

 Directions
 ----------

-Whisk all ingredients together, and refrigerate until needed.
+1. Whisk all the ingredients together, then refrigerate until needed.